There is more to life than sloe gin – How to make herbal and fruit alcohol infusions out of almost anything

 Now it’s your turn

-So next step is to buy some sprits and get experimenting.
+So next step is to buy some spirits and get experimenting.
 If you do make tons or make any great tasting alcohol infusion then I’d love to hear how they turned out.
-Please feel free to leave comment about your endevours (good or bad) below.
+Please feel free to leave a comment about your endeavours (good or bad) below.